 It’s taken me a while to build my life up to the point where I think it can handle such an extended adventure.
 Four years later here I am, about ready to do it.
 But getting to this place hasn’t been easy.

 Here’s the thing: traveling solo as a female in her mid-to-late 27s seems dangerous, and personally I’m not that into it.
 I’m not necessarily worried I’m going to get kidnapped and sold into sex slavery, but there are a variety of potential risks that are greatly mitigated by traveling with a companion you trust.
 And that’s not exactly something I felt comfortable Tindering.

 Here’s the other thing: not everyone can work from anywhere.
 In scrolling through my mental Rolodex of potential people I could con into coming on this adventure with me, the list was short.
 VERY SHORT.

 This list was so small it only contained one name, and she’s an employee.
 Sure, Kelly’s also my friend, but in my life business always comes first and I didn’t (and don’t!) want to jeopardize our working relationship.

 When I first approached Kelly with this idea for an extended workation, I wanted to do it in a way that wouldn’t scare her off.
 On the surface, it’s weird that an employer would be like, “Hey, nice job on that blog post…want to run around the world with me for a year?”

-At the same time, Kelly and I have been friends for years – before I even started TCF – and we’ve already workationed together in Mexico and the DR. We’ve always sort of clicked on that “insta besties” level that rarely happens but when it does, you know you’ve got a friend for life.
+At the same time, Kelly and I have been friends for years – before I even started TCF – and we’ve already workationed together in Mexico and the Dominican Republic.
+We’ve always sort of clicked on that “insta besties” level that rarely happens but when it does, you know you’ve got a friend for life.
 Weird or not, I was going to ask her if she wanted to come with me.